ODOU/Cooling-Degree-Day-in-West-Africa/README.md

 # Post-process files

-All the post-process netcdf files in csv are provided in cdd_ouput/cdd folder.
+Bias-corrected climate projection datasets used are available at https://registry.opendata.aws/nasanex/ and subset over the study area can be assessed at 10.5281/zenodo.7562110.
+Output generated as a result of the analysis in csv format are provided in cdd_ouput/cdd folder.
+T